-The GCP hypothesis proposes that data correlations will correspond to the human response to events, which first grows as an event becomes the focus of global attention, then persists for a time as people attend to the focus, and finally dissipates as attention wanes.
-The GCP test events are likely to incorporate sections of null data before or after the correlations because the formally specified periods make generous estimates of the event durations in order to maximize the likelihood that the full response is included in an event.
-The expected temporal pattern in event data will thus be substantial periods of correlation during the actual effect, typically bracketed by null sections.
-If this hypothetical picture is correct, physical intuition suggests ways to characterize the time structure.
+The GCP hypothesis proposes that data correlations will correspond to the human response to events, which first grows as an event becomes the focus of global attention, then persists for a time while people attend to the focus, and finally dissipates as attention wanes.
+The GCP test cases (events) are likely to include sections of null data before or after the effects because the formally specified periods make generous estimates of the event durations in order to maximize the likelihood that the full response is included in an event.
+The expected temporal pattern in event data will thus be periods of inter-RNG correlation during the effect, typically bracketed by random data.